aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/extracting-and-analyzing-email-headers/_index.md

 ### Checking for SPF and DKIM Records

-SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail) records can help verify the authenticity of the email.
-You can check for these records in the headers.
+SPF and DKIM help verify that the email really originates from the claimed domain.
+Look for the corresponding headers:

 ```java
 String spfRecord = headers.get("Received-SPF");